 Our investment securities portfolio includes securitizations originated by third parties.
-These investments represent a majority of our securitization exposure and include non-agency RMBS and other ABS.
+These investments represent a majority of our securitization exposure and include predominantly agency RMBS and CMBS as well as non-agency RMBS and other ABS.
 These securities contribute to the achievement of overall portfolio strategies and objectives with regard to liquidity, interest rate risk, credit risk, return targets and other objectives, as appropriate.
-For additional information about our investment securities, see "Note 3-Investment Securities" in our Q1 2019 Form 10-Q.
+For additional information about our investment securities, see "Note 2-Investment Securities" in our 2019 Form 10-K.

 We had previously securitized mortgage loans by transferring these loans to securitization trusts that had issued mortgage-backed securities to investors.
 We do not consolidate these securitization trusts under U.S. GAAP.
-Our residential mortgage exposure from these originated securitizations primarily consists of our retained interests in option-adjustable rate mortgage ("option-ARM") loans securitized into mortgage-backed securities with an outstanding balance of \$966 million, as of March 31, 2019; and our residual interest in manufactured housing securitizations consisting of the right to receive any remaining funds from letters of credit previously funded to cover losses from loans with an unpaid principal receivables balances of \$194 million as of March 31, 2019.
-We continue to service some of our originated securitizations, and the cash advances we are required to make as part of our servicing agreements are also considered a securitization exposure for regulatory capital purposes.
-For additional information about our involvement in securitization transactions as an originator and servicer, see "Note 6-Variable Interest Entities and Securitizations" in our Q1 2019 Form 10-Q.
+Our residential mortgage exposure from these originated securitizations primarily consists of our retained interests in option-adjustable rate mortgage ("option-ARM") loans securitized into mortgage-backed securities with an outstanding balance of \$810 million, as of December 31, 2019; and our residual interest in manufactured housing securitizations consisting of the right to receive any remaining funds from letters of credit previously funded to cover losses from loans with an unpaid principal receivables balances of \$151 million as of December 31, 2019.
+For additional information about our involvement in securitization transactions as an originator and servicer, see "Note 5-Variable Interest Entities and Securitizations" in our 2019 Form 10-K.

-As of March 31, 2019, our securitization exposures include commercial loans to special purpose entities secured by financial collateral with an outstanding balance of \$4.0 billion and total exposure of \$4.8 billion.
+As of December 31, 2019, our securitization exposures include commercial loans to special purpose entities secured by financial collateral with an outstanding balance of \$4.9 billion and total exposure of \$5.8 billion.

-For information on our accounting policies related to securitization exposure, see "Note 1-Summary of Significant Accounting Policies-Securitization of Loans" in our 2018 Form 10-K.
+For information on our accounting policies related to securitization exposure, see "Note 1-Summary of Significant Accounting Policies-Securitization of Loans" in our 2019 Form 10-K.

-Table 5 summarizes our regulatory capital securitization exposure by type as of March 31, 2019.
+Table 5 summarizes our regulatory capital securitization exposure by type as of December 31, 2019.